ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    [Test case 1]: Upgrade testing
    1.)
 Launch instance on Azure
    2.)
-Upgrade walinuxagent usually from PPA
+Upgrade walinuxagent (usually from PPA)
    3.)
-Confirm that "waagent" is running, check /var/log/waagent.log 4.)
+Confirm that "waagent" is running, check /var/log/waagent.log for errors 4.)
 Reboot, repeat step 3
    5.)
+Remove /var/lib/cloud and /var/lib/waagent (to simulate first boot conditions) 6.)
+Reboot, repeat step 3
-Capture instance and provision new instances; repeat step 3
+   7.)
+Repeat step 5, capture the instance as an image and provision a new instance from it; repeat step 3

    [Test Case 2]: New instance
    1.)
 Build new cloud image with PPA package